The World’s Smallest House: Built for a Writer Who Thinks Big

 The narrowest house in the world was built by a Polish architect and named for an Israeli writer.
 Created by Jakob Szczesny, the house is, at its widest point, four feet to Americans and 122 centimetres to everyone else.
 Built in the space between two houses on a street that used to be inside the Warsaw Ghetto, it was designed as a temporary retreat for traveling writers, the first of whom was Etgar Keret, the author who gave the house his name.
-Few eponyms have been more apropos.
-Etgar means challenge while Keret means urban.
-What greater urban challenge than living in a place where, if you want to open the fridge, you have to stand in another room?

 The Keret House.
 Courtesy of KeretHouse.com